Morning session 9.00 - 12.00 (Nursery 8.50 - 11.50)

 Main School: Children and parents may come onto the premises from 8.45am to play on the playground but will remain the responsibility of the parent/carer until the bell rings at 8.50am.
 The children will then be collected by staff to be taken into their classrooms for registration, after which the entrance door will be locked and late arrivals should report to and sign in at the School Office.
 A member of staff will be available for messages from 8.50am.
 Unaccompanied Year 4 children should not arrive at school before 8.45am.

 All children are expected to be in school by 9.00am for registration.
-Once on the school premises, no child is allowed to leave until 3.15pm unless permission has been sought from the Head Teacher and either a parent or authorised carer is collecting the child from the school.
+Once on the school premises, no child is allowed to leave until 3.15pm unless permission has been sought from the Headteacher and either a parent or authorised carer is collecting the child from the school.
+Year 4 children will be allowed to leave school unaccompanied at 3.15pm on receipt of a signed parental permission slip.

 Nursery: Our school nursery sessions are 8.50am to 11.50am.
 We ask nursery children to arrive at 8.50am and we provide opportunities to “stay and play” to settle new starters into the routines of the morning.